DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 The corporate finance house noted that despite more consolidation in the market, the food ingredient industry is ‘diverse’, with large corporations operating alongside a range of smaller, niche companies.

-Significant mergers, such as IFF's tie-up with DuPont, and DSM's acquisition of Firmenich, are an indication of how the industry is being reshaped towards sustainable ingredient solutions.
+Significant mergers, such as IFF’s tie-up with DuPont and DSM’s acquisition of Firmenich, are an indication of how the industry is being reshaped towards sustainable ingredient solutions.

 ‘Evolving Consumer Demands’

-“Formulators in the food and beverage industry face increasing challenges in meeting evolving consumer demands," commented Mark Lynch, partner at Oghma Partners.
-"The global economic environment, paired with shifting preferences towards functional benefits, clean-label claims, and sustainability, requires companies to adapt quickly.
-Suppliers and formulators must navigate the complexities of reformulating products while maintaining optimised value and staying attuned to consumer needs."
+“Formulators in the food-and-beverage industry face increasing challenges in meeting evolving consumer demands,” commented Mark Lynch, partner at Oghma Partners.
+“The global economic environment, paired with shifting preferences towards functional benefits, clean-label claims and sustainability, requires companies to adapt quickly.
+Suppliers and formulators must navigate the complexities of reformulating products while maintaining optimised value and staying attuned to consumer needs.”

 ADVERTISEMENT

-Valuations in the sector have remained subdued in recent years, following a dip in 2022, Ogham Partners noted, however they are expected to stabilise soon.
+Valuations in the sector have remained subdued in recent years – following a dip in 2022, Ogham Partners noted – however, they are expected to stabilise soon.

-Global Food Ingredients Market
+Global Food Ingredient Market

-Excluding commodity products, the Eastern European food ingredients market is projected to grow at a compound annual growth rate (CAGR) of 1.1% between 2020 and 2027, while growth in Western Europe is expected to be more modest, with a CAGR of 0.4% over the same period.
+Excluding commodity products, the Eastern European food ingredient market is projected to grow at a compound annual growth rate (CAGR) of 1.1% between 2020 and 2027, while growth in Western Europe is expected to be more modest, with a CAGR of 0.4% over the same period.

 Get the week's top grocery retail news